yuri1992/react-sketch/README.md

 ![idea-image] _Please note that this module is still in development!
 Feel free to send me enhancements and ideas :)_

+### Just a fork to enable install via NPM under the name react-sketch-master

 ## Installation